megnergit/GeoSpatial_Birds_G1/README.md

 └── requirements.txt
 ```

-* HTML files are made by `folium` package to vizualize geospatial data.
+* HTML files are made by `folium` package to visualize geospatial data.
 * doc files contains table infos of the data, `protected_areas`.

 ------------------------------------------------------------------